 Proprietary funds provide the same type of information as the government-wide financial statements, only in more detail.
-The Westwoods Golf Course, Waste Collection Fund and employee health insurance are the only activities in the proprietary fund financial statements; therefore, they are considered major funds and information for them is shown separately.
+The Westwoods Golf Course, waste collection and disposal, and employee health insurance are the only activities in the proprietary fund financial statements; therefore, they are considered major funds and information for them is shown separately.